-The anonymous variable is denoted by underscore (\) and can be used when a variable is required but its value can be ignored.
+The anonymous variable is denoted by underscore () and can be used when a variable is required but its value can be ignored.

-'''

-[H]{=} [1,2,3]

-'''
+$[H]{=} [1,2,3]$

-Variables starting with underscore (\), for example, \Height, are normal variables, not anonymous.
-However, they are ignored by the compiler in the sense that they do not generate warnings.
+Variables starting with underscore (), for example, Height, are normal variables, not anonymous.
+They are however ignored by the compiler in the sense that they do not generate any warnings for unused variables.